Variables

 This code has the advantage that it will carry on working even if upstream switches to a format like Foo-1.3-4.5.tar.bz2 (yes, this really happens).

-It is also possible to use bash substitution to achieve the same effect (this is how eapi7-ver works internally), but this is complicated, error prone and hard to read.
+It is also possible to use bash substitution to achieve the same effect, but this is complicated, error-prone and hard to read.

 Some ebuilds use calls to sed, awk and / or cut to do this.
-This must not be done for any new code and should be fixed to use built-in version manipulation commands (for EAPI 7 or later), Bash substitution, or in older EAPIs before 7, eapi7-ver.
+This must not be done for any new code and should be fixed to use the built-in version manipulation commands or Bash substitution.
 Global scope non-Bash code is strongly discouraged.

 The ver_ functions are used extract particular components from a version string.
-See man eapi7-ver.eclass and the eclass source code for further documentation and examples.
+See Version functions reference for further documentation and examples.
 A brief summary of the functions follows.

 Function Purpose